rnato35/one-click-aws-eks/infra/local-terraform-commands.md

 # Local Terraform Commands

-This file contains the correct commands to run Terraform locally, ensuring state file compatibility with GitHub Actions.
+This file contains the correct commands to run Terraform locally for manual deployment.

 ## Initial Setup